devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ![](Images/2020-08-27_13-46.png)

-Again there were two issues to resolve them, I went to the location /etc/php/7.2/apache2/php.ini and enter the command
+Again there were two issues to resolve them, I went to the location `/etc/php/7.2/apache2/php.ini` and entered the command

 ```
 sudo nano /etc/php/7.2/apache2/php.ini
 ```
-Made these changes in the nano file:
+Made these changes in the `php.ini` file:

 * upload_max_filesize = 100M
 * cgi.fix_pathinfo=0